 Through our efforts within the community, we identified and worked with strong partners interested in providing programs and services offering opportunities for all to thrive.

 In 2010, we began working with ProMedica leaders to identify and solidify their role within the community.
 Through this effort, the Toledo Children's Hospital (TCH) Autism Early Learning Program was created as a "mirror" program of the Cleveland Clinic's autism early learning program.
 In addition, ProMedica committed to being a community partner and established the community autism center which would house the TCH Autism Early Learning Program along with 5 other community organizations including the GLCA.
-Today, the autism center is the home of the Great Lakes Collaborative for Autism, Self-Reliance Center, Special Kids Therapy Play Room, iTaalk, TCH Autism Early Learning Program, and a satellite office for Harbor.
+Today, the autism center is the home of the Great Lakes Collaborative for Autism, Special Kids Therapy Play Room, iTaalk, TCH Autism Early Learning Program, and a satellite office for Harbor.